Tony Marston's Blog About software development, PHP and OOP

 Not-so-best practices

-Ever since I started publishing articles regarding my experiences with PHP other programmers have told me that the code which I write and the methods which I use are completely wrong simply because I am not following the same practices as them.
-I refute this claim for the simple reason that my methods cannot be wrong simply because they work, and something that works cannot be wrong just as something which does not work cannot be right.
-I did not follow these practices for one simple reason - I did not know that they existed.
-When I came to examine them I quickly realised that by changing my code to conform to this "advice" it would have a negative effect on my productivity by using code that was more complicated than mine, more convoluted than mine and less efficient than mine, so I did the only sensible thing which was to ignore it, to consign it to the dustbin, to flush it down the toilet.
+I did not follow these "best practices" for one simple reason - I did not know that they existed.
+When I became aware of them and examined them I quickly realised that by changing my code to conform to this "advice" it would have a negative effect on my productivity by using code that was more complicated than mine, more convoluted than mine and less efficient than mine, so I did the only sensible thing which was to ignore it, to consign it to the dustbin, to flush it down the toilet.

 To counter my detractors I have written a number of blog posts which identify the "best practices" which I choose to ignore as well as explain precisely why I ignore them and why I believe that my own practices are better.
 These are listed below: